BasedDEV101/ZcashMEME/README.md

 ## Token Features

-Once ZSAs are available, this tool will support:
+Once ZSAs are available, this tooling is ready to plug in:

-- Token creation on Zcash testnet (ZIP 227)
+- Token creation on Zcash testnet (ZIP 227) using live consensus calls instead of mocks.
-- Additional token issuance (if not finalized)
+- Additional token issuance (if not finalized) with real issuance actions.
-- Token transfers (ZIP 226 - OrchardZSA)
+- Token transfers (ZIP 226 - OrchardZSA).
-- Token burning
+- Token burning and on-chain supply reconciliation.
-- Balance queries
+- Balance queries and shielded transfers via Orchard components.
-- Shielded transactions (privacy-preserving)
+## Solana → Zcash ZSA Migration Plan (Preview)

+We expect many meme projects to launch liquidity on Solana first.
+When ZSAs land, the migration path will look like:

+1. **Inventory & Freeze**
+   - Snapshot Solana token supply and circulating balances.
+   - Pause new minting (or burn remaining authority) to guarantee 1:1 backing.

+2. **Custody & Bridge Setup**
+   - Select a ZSA-aware custodian/multisig that holds the Solana reserves.
+   - Stand up a relayer service that can observe Solana burn events and trigger ZSA issuance.

+3. **Issuance Key Provisioning**
+   - Use this CLI to derive the production `isk/ik` pair following `m/227'/133'/0'`.
+   - Store the `issuer` encoding on the coordination service; guard the private key inside HSM or MPC.

+4. **Asset Definition**
+   - Publish the canonical asset description (`name|symbol|description`) alongside a signed statement linking it to the Solana mint address.
+   - Distribute pet-name metadata so wallets can map the Asset ID to brand assets.

+5. **Peg-In / Mint Flow**
+   - Users burn or lock their Solana tokens in the bridge contract.
+   - The relayer assembles a ZIP-227 issuance transaction (using the real OrchardZSA libraries) and broadcasts it to Zcash testnet / mainnet.
+   - The CLI’s issuance history log becomes the audit trail for each 1:1 mint.

+6. **Peg-Out / Redemption Flow**
+   - Users submit ZSA burn proofs (ZIP 226) back to the bridge.
+   - Upon confirmation, the custodian releases the equivalent Solana tokens.

+7. **Monitoring & Comms**
+   - Provide a dashboard that scrapes `tokens/*.json` (or on-chain data once live) to show total supply, burns, and outstanding Solana reserves.
+   - Document emergency procedures (key rotation, finalization) for transparency.

+We’ll publish a deeper playbook under `docs/solana-migration.md` and wire the CLI into real bridge scripts as OrchardZSA reference code becomes available.

 ## Maximum Supply